-Information resources include 245,000 volumes; 8,000 audiovisual items; and access to approximately 60,000 print and electronic periodical titles.
+Information resources include 265,000 volumes and access to approximately 60,000 print and electronic periodical titles.

 The library provides a variety of study venues.
 Individual and group study areas, a computer lab, and a floor designated for quiet study make the library a popular spot on campus for research, meetings, and instruction.
 It is also a great place to relax with comfortable furniture; popular books, magazines, and DVDs; and well-stocked vending machines.